 Where to stay in Zakopane?

-If you're looking for budget-friendly accommodation, the best place to stay in Zakopane is Top Hostel.
-Located on Krupowki street, it just cannot be closer to main Zakopane attractions 😉.
+Top Hostel - the best place to stay in Zakopane if you're looking for budget-friendly accommodation.
+Located on Krupowki street, it just cannot be closer to the main Zakopane attractions 😉.
 Nice and cosy, it also offers double rooms.
 Breakfast is included.
 You may check this hostel here: